Bibliography

 Ernesto Baltiswiler Book

-In 1991 Ernesto Baltiswiler spent one year in Sweden in the middle of a forest in a tiny house without electricity and water only from a spring 200 m away from the cabin.
+In 1991 Ernesto Baltiswiler spent one year in Sweden in the middle of a forest in a tiny house without electricity and drinking water which he had to get with buckets from a spring in the forest.
 He experienced the particular nature of woodland, simplicity, solitude and gardening.
-The results were 20 new paintings titled “Im Wald drinnen” ( “Amidst Woodland”) which he exhibited in the pop-up gallery Stelzner & Rading in the Ruhrgebiet in Essen, Germany- once the centre of huge steel industry.
-They published the book “Ernesto Baltiswiler” which got designed by the acclaimed Swedish graphic designer Anders Ljungman in Stockholm.
-Ulrich Krempel, the director of the Sprengel Museum in Hannover, wrote about Baltiswiler’s paintings, photographer Snezana Vucetic Bohm managed to take an epic portrait of Baltiswiler with a boa snake around his neck.
-Plitt Druck- and Verlag GmbH, in Oberhausen, Germany performed a very high print quality.
+The results were 20 new paintings titled “Amidst Woodland” which he exhibited in the pop-up gallery Stelzner & Rading in the Ruhrgebiet, in Essen, Germany- once the center of a huge steel industry.
+They published the book “Ernesto Baltiswiler”.
+The acclaimed Swedish graphic designer Anders Ljungman designed the book.
+Ulrich Krempel, director of the Sprengel Museum in Hannover, wrote about Baltiswilers paintings, the photographer Snezana Vucetic Bohm managed to take an epic portrait of Baltiswiler with a boa snake around his neck and Plitt Druck- and Verlag GmbH, in Oberhausen, Germany performed a very high print quality.

 Reminiscence of Svalbard